alexbfree/thesis/src/chapter-5.md

 As seen in Table 4, participants shared a common desire to see, know and understand the data that is held about them.
 At the most basic level, participants hoped to learn whether the data collected and held about them by the organisations exceeded what was required for the running of their services.
 For example, P11 sought to learn what data is being collected on him when he purchases train tickets:
 “I’d be interested to understand what data they have […] Is it just the patterns of my spending on trains, or is it a bunch of other stuff that they’re using for advertising to me?" - P11
 In particular, participants were interested in data that they would not have been actively aware of.
 Participants felt that they were aware of the volunteered data (cf. Table 2) that they had deliberately provided; they sought awareness of data that had been collected or derived about them without their knowledge.
-"The bit that concerns me is where I don't know that data is being taken by companies.
+"The bit that concerns me is where I don't know what data is being taken by companies.
 If I'm registering for a library or something, I know [what] data I'm giving to them, but what I don't know is all the other stuff that they're recording" – P9
 Participants sought to understand the data in detail and whether it was used to infer further information or to affect decision-making of the data holder.
 P4 speculated whether data gathered by his smart home lighting might reveal the times at which he typically slept or watched television.
 P7 reported feeling “weird” about targeted advertisements relating to pregnancy that had most likely been delivered to her based on demographics.
 This lack of awareness translates to the data holder having greater power “because they’re making decisions about things and you don’t know how they’re making those decisions” (P5).
 Participants were also curious about the handling of their data and potential sharing between organisations.
 P4 chose to request data from a company that collated data from credit agencies in order to gain “a picture of what other companies can currently expose”.
 Others wanted to examine the nature of retention and deletion of data, such as P10, talking about dating app Bumble:
 “Since I found my partner […] I deleted my account and I’ve been wondering, ‘Are they still keeping my data at the back?’" –P10